2020–21 Chooks-to-Go Pilipinas 3x3 season: Preseason tournament

-A preseason tournament was held on October 19, 2020 at the Inspire Sports Academy.
+A preseason tournament was held on October 19, 2020, at the Inspire Sports Academy.
 The preseason was won by Family's Brand Sardines-Zamboanga City which won 21–17 over Bacolod–Masters Sardines in the finals.
 The Nueva Ecija Rice Vanguards placed third.

 2020 President's Cup

-The 2020 President's Cup is ran from October 21 to 30, 2020 and consisted of five legs.
+The 2020 President's Cup ran from October 21 to 30, 2020 and consisted of five legs.
 For the President's Cup, a financial incentive was given to teams that faced face Family's Brand Sardines-Zamboanga City Chooks, which consist of players of the Philippine national team, in the finals of each leg as preparation of the national team for the 2020 Summer Olympics qualifiers, although Zamboanga City had to have to earn a place in finals in all legs.

 Zamboanga City won the 2020 President's Cup by winning four of five legs including the grand finals.